mine-cetinkaya-rundel/sta101-s16/Logistics/Sakai/Assignments.md

         *See course website for lab instructions.*

-- Check: Add due date t Schedule
+- Check: Add due date to Schedule
 - Do not Check: Add an announcement about the open date to Announcements
 - Check: Add honor pledge
 - Grading: Choose Add Assignment to Gradebook